 b.
 Faithfully give in offering, showing the value of Christ above the things of this earth.

 c.
 Prayerfully intercede for our mission in the gospel, the church’s leaders, and our body.

 d.
 Intentionally have deep relationships in church with others who will vouch for your character.

-If you are reading this webpage and you want to help, we are excited.
-And if you are not a part of our family, we would encourage you that your first act of service would be plugging into the family.
+If you are reading this and want to help, we are excited.
+And if you are not a part of our family, we encourage you that your first act of service would be to join our church family.